England lifts Covid curbs as scientists warn of surge in cases

 “The warning light on the NHS dashboard is not flashing amber, it is flashing red,” he told BBC radio.

-Scotland and Wales, whose devolved governments set their own health policy, said they would maintain the mandate on face coverings among other restrictions.
+Scotland and Wales, whose devolved governments set their own health policy, said they would maintain the mandate on face coverings among other restrictions, despite England’s moves to lift measures.

-But in England, all restrictions on social mixing were lifted.
-Sports stadia, cinemas and theatres can now return to full houses.

 Also staying in place are requirements to self-isolate after a close contact, which have forced millions off work or school in recent weeks, leading to industry warnings of severe economic disruption.

-After their contact with Health Secretary Sajid Javid, Johnson and finance minister Rishi Sunak initially tried to use an official testing pilot scheme that enables participants to escape full self-isolation.
+After their contact with Health Secretary Sajid Javid, Downing Street initially said Johnson and finance minister Rishi Sunak would get tested every day instead of self-isolating.

 But after a public and political outcry, Downing Street staged a hurried U-turn.

-Johnson, who nearly died of Covid last year, will remain at the prime minister’s country retreat at Chequers northwest of London until July 26.
+Johnson, who was in hospital with Covid last year, will remain at the prime minister’s country retreat at Chequers northwest of London until July 26.

-“We did look briefly at the idea of us taking part in the pilot scheme which allows people to test daily,” he said.

-“But I think it’s far more important that everybody sticks to the same rule.”

 Others urged the government to stick to the cautious global consensus on tackling the pandemic, rather than acceding to the libertarian instincts of Johnson and other Conservatives.